torproject/tor/doc/HACKING/CodingStandards.md

 If you have changed build system components:
    - Please run `make distcheck`
-   - For example, if you have changed Makefiles, autoconf files, or anything else that impacts the build system.
+   - For example, if you have changed Makefiles, autoconf files, or anything else that affects the build system.

 How we use Git branches
 =======================